The Climate Change Program for the Hudson River Estuary helps communities plan for the future

 What is Climate Resilience?

-Climate resilience means our ability to manage climate risks, respond productively as the climate changes and recover quickly from extreme events.
+Climate resilience is our ability to manage climate risks, respond productively as the climate changes and recover quickly from extreme events.
 It acknowledges that some are more affected by climate change than others, and incorporates the principles of climate justice to help communities “bounce forward” to a better future.
 View our page on helping communities become more climate resilient to learn more.

 What are our Climate Risks in the Hudson River Estuary?